2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ## Microphone Quality Matters
 The built-in microphone on your mac is not going to give you the kind of accuracy that you want, so find yourself a good one.
 A few microphones that are popular in the voice coding community:

-1. [Blue Yeti](https://smile.amazon.com/Blue-Yeti-USB-Microphone-Silver/dp/B002VA464S?sa-no-redirect=1) - great mic (especially for the price) if you don't have background noise
+1. [Blue Yeti](https://smile.amazon.com/Blue-Yeti-USB-Microphone-Silver/dp/B002VA464S?sa-no-redirect=1) - great mic for the price if you don't have background noise
 1. [Stenomask](https://talktech.com/product/steno-sr-pro-1/) - great for dealing with background noise, cheapest model probably also fine
 1. [Audio-Technica Pro 8HEx](https://www.audio-technica.com/cms/wired_mics/94a69a7f0cbde4b3/index.html) - basic cardioid XLR microphone
 1. [DPA d:fine cardioid](https://www.sweetwater.com/store/detail/4288ESBg--dpa-dfine-core-4288-omnidirectional-flex-earset-microphone-with-microdot-connector-long-length-be) - (4188 or 4288) the best, but expensive